KelvinTegelaar/CIPP/docs/user/gettingstarted/postinstall/index.md

 ## Adding users to CIPP

-After deployment, go to your resource group in Azure and click on your Static Web App (`cipp-swa-xxxx` if using automatic deployment).
+After deployment, go to your resource group in Azure and click on your Static Web App (`cipp-swa-xxxx` if using click-to-deploy).
 Click on Role Management and invite the users you want.
 Currently we support three roles, `reader`, `editor`, and `admin`.
 More info about the roles can be found on the [Roles](../roles/) page.

 You should now be able to browse to the custom domain or the default domain, and use the CIPP control panel.